nuggetInc/advent_of_code/solutions/year2022/src/day07/README.md

 ```
 $ system-update --please --pretty-please-with-sugar-on-top
-: No space left on device
+Error: No space left on device
 ```

 Perhaps you can delete some files to make space for the update?